VPS home

 Disclaimer

-Let me conclude this page by saying I have no first-hand experience with any of these products except Virtuozzo.
-Normally I'm reluctant to discuss things for which I have no first-hand experience.
+Let me conclude this page by saying I have no firsthand experience with any of these products, except Virtuozzo.
+Normally I'm reluctant to discuss things for which I have no firsthand experience.
 But I spent considerable time researching the topic (because it interests me).

 For more along these lines, here's a Google search preconfigured for the query » compare virtual private server vps vs dedicated web hosting